Non-asymptotic confidence intervals for MCMC in practice: Introduction

-Define $L_2(\pi)$ as the Hilbert space of complex valued measurable functions that are square integrable with respect to $\pi$, endowed with the inner product $(f,g)=\int f g^*\, \mathrm{d}\pi$. $P$ can be then viewed as a linear operator on $L_2(\pi)$, denoted by $\mtx{P}$, defined as and reversibility is equivalent to the self-adjointness of $P$.
-The operator $P$ acts on measures to the left, i.e.\ for every measurable subset $A$ of $\Omega$, For a Markov chain with stationary distribution $\pi$, we define the \emph{spectrum} of the chain as For reversible chains, $S_2$ lies on the real line.
-Now we define the most important spectral properties of the chain, the spectral gap, absolute spectral gap, and the pseudo spectral gap. \begin{definition} We define the \emph{spectral gap} for reversible chains as
+Define $L_2(\pi)$ as the Hilbert space of complex valued measurable functions that are square integrable with respect to $\pi$, endowed with the inner product $(f,g)=\int f g^*\, \mathrm{d}\pi$. $P$ can be then viewed as a linear operator on $L_2(\pi)$, denoted by $\mtx{P}$, defined as and reversibility is equivalent to the self-adjointness of $\mtx{P}$.
+The operator $P$ acts on measures to the left, i.e.\ for every measurable subset $A$ of $\Omega$,

+For a Markov chain with stationary distribution $\pi$, we define the \emph{spectrum} of the chain as For reversible chains, $S_2$ lies on the real line.
+Now we define the spectral properties of the chain, the spectral gap, absolute spectral gap, and the pseudo spectral gap. \begin{definition} We define the \emph{spectral gap} for reversible chains as

 For both reversible, and non-reversible chains, we define the \emph{absolute spectral gap} as